semanticdata/bearblog-code-vault/README.md

 ## 💜 Acknowledgements

-The website is powered by [ʕ•ᴥ•ʔ Bear](https://bearblog.dev/), authored by [Herman](https://github.com/HermanMartinus).
+The website is powered by [ʕ•ᴥ•ʔ Bear](https://bearblog.dev/), created by [Herman](https://github.com/HermanMartinus).
 Big thanks to them!

 ## © License